 Now once again here we are with another one that also claims to have dedicated mining rigs, and claiming that that’s where the profits are coming from.
 I mean this is fine – if it’s real, but is it real or is it another fake?

-Well that’s where it becomes quite questionable.
-The Power Mining Pool show several pictures of their supposed rigs – however the problem is each picture is different & clearly taken from Google.
+Well, that’s where it becomes quite questionable.
+The Power Mining Pool show several pictures of their supposed rigs – however, the problem is each picture is different & clearly taken from Google.

-Secondly they claim that they will be holding events where people will be able to visit the mining rigs in person & that they will live-stream it for anybody who can’t, yet surprise surprise the dates for this are unconfirmed.
+Secondly, they claim that they will be holding events where people will be able to visit the mining rigs in-person & that they will live-stream it for anybody who can’t, yet surprise surprise the dates for this are unconfirmed.

-So at the moment there is absolutely no proof that the mining rigs exist which is very worrying for me – I mean yes, they may well have mining rigs but without solid confirmation it’s all very sketchy.
+So at the moment there is absolutely no proof that the mining rigs exist which is very worrying for me – I mean yes, they may well have mining rigs but without solid confirmation, it’s all very sketchy.

-My Verdict – Is The Power Mining Pool a Scam?
+Is Power Mining Pool a Scam?

 At the moment it’s too early to say – if they have genuine mining rigs then fair enough it seems like a legitimate opportunity, but if they don’t (which it’s looking like at the moment) then it’s very bad news.

-I’ll give them the benefit of the doubt in the fact that they’ve only just recently launched, but to be honest if I was launching a company like this then the first thing I would be doing is putting together proof of the mining operation & giving people solid evidence that it’s actually real so in my opinion it’s a little bit concerning that they haven’t.
+I’ll give them the benefit of the doubt in the fact that they’ve only just recently launched, but to be honest, if I was launching a company like this then the first thing I would be doing is putting together proof of the mining operation & giving people solid evidence that it’s actually real so, in my opinion, it’s a little bit concerning that they haven’t.

-Therefore to be honest whilst this could potentially be legit at the moment I wouldn’t recommend getting involved with it because like we seen with JetCoin the company could just crumble & disappear with your cash.
+Therefore to be honest whilst this could potentially be legit at the moment I wouldn’t recommend getting involved with it because like we have seen with JetCoin the company could just crumble & disappear with your cash.